FindoraNetwork/platform/components/txn_builder_cli/README.md

 # Transaction Builder Command Line Interface

 The `txn_builder_cli` application creates transactions and submits them to the ledger server.
-The typical workflow is as follows
+The typical workflow of P2P lending is as follows
 * Create a new empty transaction.
 See `txn_builder_cli create_txn_builder`.
 * Create new users.
 See `txn_builder_cli issuer sign_up`, `txn_builder_cli lender sign_up` and `txn_builder_cli borrower sign_up`.
 * Borrower: adds or updates a credential record.
 See `txn_builder_cli borrower create_or_overwrite_credential`.